 The voice used by default is Samantha, a female American voice.
 Users can choose between different male and female voices, as well as different accents from the UK, Ireland, Australia, and South Africa.
 Pitch can also be adjusted to make the voice higher or lower, but everyone I know keeps it at the default 50%.

 Verbosity determines what information is read, such as punctuation, capital letters, embedded links, table headers, emojis, and similar.
 Users can choose to turn these settings on or off.
-Read more about emoji and vision impairment here.

 Settings for VoiceOver can be backed up in iTunes in case of emergency.

-Read more about how my iPad died suddenly and how to create a backup here.
+When learning how to use VoiceOver, it’s important to know common gestures as well.
 The gestures used for VoiceOver are similar to the gestures used to navigate an iPad, with a few minor differences.
 Here are the most common gestures:

 Single tap– selects an app or other item on the screen.
 VoiceOver identifies what the item is

-Double tap– Select an app or other item on the screen
+One finger double tap– Select an app or other item on the screen

-Double tap with two fingers– answer or end a phone/FaceTime call
+Two fingers double tap– answer or end a phone/FaceTime call

-Double tap with three fingers– turn VoiceOver speech on or off
+Three fingers double tap– turn VoiceOver speech on or off

-Triple tap with three fingers– Screen curtain, more on that in the next section
+Three fingers triple tap– Screen curtain, more on that in the next section

 Two finger swipe– swiping down reads the entire screen